What is EdenDTC?

 The Eden DTC team is lead by Lancaster University and the consortium includes Durham and Newcastle Universities, the Eden Rivers Trust, CEH Lancaster and Newton Rigg College.
 The full team is listed here.

 Can I get the datasets?

-The datasets from this project will be available to all via the DTC data archive
+The datasets from this project are available to all via the Agricultural and Environmental Data Archive (AEDA).